Frequently Asked Questions

 - Are your animals free range?
 Free range only applies to poultry and simply means they have access to the outdoors.
 Our poultry goes a step beyond being just free range, they are also pastured.
 This means they have constant access to the outdoors in their natural environment where they can scratch for bugs and grass.

 - Why are your eggs different colors?
 We have many different breeds of chickens that produce different colored eggs.
 Some are brown, speckled, white and even green.
 Arancanas lay the green eggs.

 - Are there nitrates in your bacon?
 There are nitrates from celery in our bacon.
-The curing process includes a recipe of sugar and salt cure finished with a hickory smoke.
+The curing process include a recipe of a salt cure finished with a hickory smoke.

 - Do any of your products contain sugar?
-The Polish Sausage and Bacon are the ONLY products containing sugar.
+The Polish Sausage is the ONLY product containing sugar.